Blog Posts in March 2011

-In every enterprise-focused IPv6 presentation, including my Enterprise IPv6 – the first steps webinar (buy the recording or register for an online session), I’m telling the attendees that they can easily make their legacy applications reachable over IPv6 with a little help from F5 load balancers.
-After all, Facebook is doing exactly that, so it should work (in theory) ... but as we all know, in practice, the theory and practice are wildly different.
+In every enterprise-focused IPv6 presentation, including my Enterprise IPv6 – the first steps webinar, I’m telling the attendees that they can easily make their legacy applications reachable over IPv6 with a little help from F5 load balancers.
+After all, Facebook is doing exactly that, so it should work (in theory)… but as we all know, in practice, the theory and practice are wildly different.

 Martin sent me an interesting challenge: he needs to connect an HP switch in a blade enclosure to a pair of Catalyst 3500G switches.
 His Catalysts are not stackable and he needs the full bandwidth between the switches, so he decided to fake the multi-chassis link aggregation functionality by configuring static LAG on the HP switch and disabling STP on it (the Catalysts have no idea they’re talking to the same switch):